avega17/Ice-mELT_DuckLake/README.md

-# ice-mELT DuckLake: EO PV Data Pipeline
+# Ice-m<sup>3</sup>ELT DuckLake

-A modern data lakehouse pipeline for Earth Observation (EO) photovoltaic (PV) solar panel segmentation and energy forecasting, built on open-source technologies and cloud-native architectures.
+Modern data lakehouse pipeline for Earth Observation (EO) photovoltaic (PV) solar panel segmentation and energy forecasting, built on open-source and cloud-native technologies.
 This work is developed as part of the methodology for my Computer Science master's thesis at [UPR, Río Piedras](https://natsci.uprrp.edu/ccom/masters/).

 ## 🎯 Project Overview